What to Do When Your Well Stops Working

 - A waterlogged or failed pressure tank overworking the system

 Only check this if you’re comfortable with electrical systems.
+We inspect and replace switches and tanks as part of our pressure tank service.

 3. Wintertime?
 You Might Have Frozen Pipes